-Total debt is defined as the total bank indebtedness, long-term debt (including any current portion), and lease obligations (including any current portion), and net debt is calculated as total debt net of cash and cash equivalents.
+Total debt is defined as the total bank indebtedness, long-term debt (including any current portion), derivative financial instrument assets and liabilities related to the principal component of the cross-currency swap, and lease obligations (including any current portion), and net debt is calculated as total debt net of cash and cash equivalents.
+The new adjustment in fiscal 2024 to total debt for the cross-currency swap on the Canadian notes incurred in the fourth quarter of fiscal 2024 reflects that the Company does not have exposure to the Canadian/US exchange rate fluctuations due to the hedge.
 The Company considers total debt and net debt to be important indicators for management and investors to assess the financial position and liquidity of the Company, and measure its financial leverage.
 These measures do not have any standardized meanings prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other companies.

-(in \$ millions) December 31, 2023 January 1, 2023 January 2, 2022 Long-term debt (including current portion) 985.0 930.0 600.0 Bank indebtedness Lease obligations (including current portion) 98.1 94.0 109.1 Total debt 1,083.1 1,024.0 709.1 Cash and cash equivalents (89.6) (150.4) (179.2) Net debt 993.4 873.6 529.9
+(in \$ millions) December 29, 2024 December 31, 2023 January 1, 2023 Long-term debt (including current portion) 1,535.9 985.0 930.0 Bank indebtedness Derivative financial instrument liabilities on Canadian Senior unsecured notes 14.1 Lease obligations (including current portion) 117.4 98.1 94.0 Total debt 1,667.4 1,083.1 1,024.0 Cash and cash equivalents (98.8) (89.6) (150.4) Net debt 1,568.6 993.5 873.6